svmiller/codename/README.md

 one-off return, these are prone to disappear every time the README is updated.
 No matter, I want to preserve some of these, for posterity.

   - electric lime agenda
   - second-hand shovel
   - reckless azimuth
   - x-pert anesthesiology
   - sunny sunroom
   - improbable boris
   - criminal outlaw
   - gregarious denominator
   - lawn green insurgence
   - corrupt chickadee
   - realistic democrat
   - creamy escalator

 # `{codename}` in the Wild

 Here’s a running list of projects that make use of `{codename}`.
-If you would look your project included, please [raise an issue](https://github.com/svmiller/codename/issues) on the project’s Github.
+If you would like your project included, please [raise an issue](https://github.com/svmiller/codename/issues) on the project’s Github.

   - [**corrupt
     caterpillar**](https://github.com/andrewheiss/corrupt-caterpillar)